Skip to main content

 2. DNS record validation

-Adding a temporary DNS TXT record containing a verification value.
+Adding a temporary DNS record containing a verification value.

 Will I need to repeat DCV?